emoneal/emoneal/README.md

 - Autopsy
 - Volatility

-To explore live response, memory forensics, and artifact analysis.
+Focusing on live response, memory forensics, malware behavioral analysis, and artifact extraction.

 *(More repos coming soon.
 Learning in public is part of the journey.)*